 - Soy Milk: West Soy

-- Almond Milk: Califia Farms, Almond Breeze, Three Trees
+- Almond Milk: Califia Farms, Malk, New Barn, Almond Breeze (select varieties)

 - Sour Cream: Daisy, Knudsen, Clover

 - Ice Cream: Three Twins, Humphry Slocombe, Häagen-Dazs (select flavors)

 - Coffee Shops: Four Barrel, Sightglass, The Mill, Verve, Craftsman and Wolves (all serve Califia Farms almond milk)

 It’s always a good idea to look at the ingredient labels to get the most updated information, just in case any of these brands switch things up.
 Additionally, I’ve taken a deep dive into my skin care and makeup to remove exposure to carrageenan entirely.